saaslabsco/justcall-dialer-sdk/README.md

 You need a [JustCall](https://app.justcall.io/) account to be able to use the dialer and the following features.

+> **Note**: OAuth login through our SDK has been fixed and is now working properly across all versions of the SDK.

 ## Installation

 Install the SDK package using npm, yarn or pnpm: